econnet/econ/do.rst

 *Work is not an expense*,
 because the profit becomes the reward for the work.

-Profit from the period transactions is attributed to owners according current ownership.
+Profit from the product sales of the period is attributed to owners for every product version.
 This capital attribution

 - is a result of ownership and